Caio-Calhau/currency-exchange/README.md

 This is a currency converter web application built as part of an interview project.
 The main goal is to allow users to convert various international currencies into Brazilian Real (BRL) using real-time exchange rates.

-This is my first project using Angular, and it gave me hands-on experience with Angular's component system, services, HTTP requests.

 ## Supported Currencies

 You can test the converter with the following currency codes: